 |

-Definition of Weight Control |
+Understanding Weight Control

 Being overweight is too often viewed as a temporary problem that can be treated for a few months with a diet.
 However, as most overweight

 people know, weight control must be considered a lifelong effort.
-Weight maintenance is often the most difficult part of controlling weight and is not consistently implemented in weight-loss

-programs.
-Any individual therapeutic program or commercial plan to control weight should help you improve your dietary habits, increase your physical activity, and help you change other
+Weight maintenance is often the most difficult part of controlling weight.
+Any program plan to control weight should help you improve your dietary habits, increase your physical activity, and help you change other

 and excess weight, anorexia nervosa, bulimia nervosa,